Congregation Beth Israel (Portland, Oregon)

 Jewish synagogue in Portland, Oregon, U.S.

-Congregation Beth Israel is a Reform Jewish congregation and synagogue, located at 1931 NW Flanders Street, Portland, Oregon, in the United States.
+Congregation Beth Israel is a Reform Jewish congregation and synagogue, located at 1972 NW Flanders Street, Portland, Oregon, in the United States.

 History

-The congregation was founded in 1858, while Oregon was still a territory, and built its first synagogue in 1859.

-The congregation's first building was a modest, single story, pitched-roof, wood-framed, clapboard building with Gothic pointed-arch windows and door.

 Postcard depicting the 1889 synagogue; destroyed by fire in 1923.

+The congregation was founded in 1858, while Oregon was still a territory.
+The congregation's first building, constructed in 1859, was a modest, single story, pitched-roof, wood-framed, clapboard building with Gothic pointed-arch windows and door.

-This early structure was replaced by an 1889 synagogue building, which was destroyed by fire in December 1923.
+A new synagogue building replaced this early structure in 1889; a fire destroyed that synagogue in December 1923.
 Designed by Portland architect Warren H. Williams, the building, described as Moorish Revival design in some sources, is elsewhere described as a combination of eclectic and Gothic Revival styles, with two towers topped by bulbous domes.
-The Oregonian newspaper in 1923 described its style as "semi-Gothic and Mooresque".
-It was located at S.W.
-12th and Main Streets in downtown Portland.
-Its two towers were 165 ft tall, and the main interior space measured 82 × 56 ft, and featured an arched ceiling 52 ft high.
+The Oregonian newspaper described its style as "semi-Gothic and Mooresque" in 1923.
+Located at S.W.
+12th and Main Streets in downtown Portland, its two towers stood 165 ft tall; the main interior space measured 82 × 56 ft, and featured an arched ceiling 52 ft high.

-It was replaced in 1928 by a notable Neo-Byzantine synagogue building at N.W.
+It was replaced in 1928 by the landmark Neo-Byzantine synagogue building at N.W.
 19th and Flanders that continues to serve the congregation.
-This building was listed as Temple Beth Israel on the National Register of Historic Places in 1979, and is considered one of the finest examples of Neo-Byzantine-style architecture on the west coast.
-The building was inspired by the Alte Synagoge (Steelerstrasse Synagogue) in Essen, Germany.
-The interior of Steelerstrasse, the first modern synagogue in Germany, was praised as Germany's most beautiful; however it was destroyed during Kristallnacht.
+Listed as Temple Beth Israel on the National Register of Historic Places in 1979, the building is considered one of the finest examples of Neo-Byzantine-style architecture on the west coast, and was inspired by the Alte Synagoge (Steelerstrasse Synagogue) in Essen, Germany.
+The interior of Steelerstrasse, the first modern synagogue in Germany, was praised as Germany's most beautiful before its destruction during the November Pogrom of 1938.